DSgbemisola/Final-Project-on-Advanced-SQL-Techniques/README.md

 -2.
 Write and execute a SQL statement that returns just the school name and leaders rating from the view.

- To pwerform this task, I issued the followwing query statement:
+ To perform this task, I issued the followwing query statement:

           SELECT school_name, leaders_rating
           FROM chicago_public_schools_view